hjeffreywang/UCI-Bootcamp-Project-2-ETL/README.md

 **Master.csv**

-- Pandas Dataframe

-- Suicide Rates by Country Dataframe
+#### Suicide Rates by Country Dataframe

-- Group by year and country with sum of suicide rates as values, then unstack

-- For loop to grab last reported suicide rate for each country

-- Create a dictionary to store country as key, and corresponding suicide rate as value

-- Convert to dataframe with country as index, and export as csv
+Using Pandas, group the data by `year` and `country` with sum of `suicide rates per 100k pop` as values, then unstack to view the `year` as the index and `country` as column titles.
+To grab the last reported suicide rate for each country, we iterate through the rows using a for loop.
+Create a dictionary to store the country as a key, and corresponding suicide rate as value; then convert the dictionary to a Pandas dataframe with country as index, and export as a .csv file.

-- GDP by Country Dataframe
+#### GDP by Country Dataframe

-- Pull necessary columns from original database (country, year, GDP per capita)

-- Drop duplicate rows

-- Group by country and year, with GDP per capita as values displayed, then unstack

-- For loop to grab last reported GDP per capita for each country

--  Create a dictionary to store country as key, and corresponding GDP per capita as value

-- Convert to dataframe with country as index, and export as csv
+Create a new Pandas dataframe with only the necessary columns from original the orignal data (`country`, `year`, `GDP per capita`).
+Drop duplicate rows, then group by `country` and `year`, with `GDP per capita` as the values displayed, then unstack to view the `year` as the index and `country` as column titles.
+To grab the last reported GDP per capita for each country, we iterate through the rows using a for loop.
+Create a dictionary to store country as key, and corresponding GDP per capita as value; then convert the dictionary to a dataframe with country as index, and export as .csv file.

 ## Loading

- - PGAdmin (PostgreSQL) is chosen for ease of query and initialization
+PGAdmin (PostgreSQL) is chosen for ease of query and initialization.
+Table for each .csv file were created, then .csv files were imported into the table.
+Then, we query each table to ensure the dat was properly imported.
+To create the final database, we inner join tables on `country`.

- - Create table for each csv created

-  - Import csvs into tables

-   - Query each table to ensure properly imported

-   - Inner join tables on “country”